gammaql/greldal/src/docs/sections/introduction.md

 This defines a `User` data source having two fields: `id` and `name`.
 This essentially maps a `users` table (having two columns `id` and `name`) in database to a `GraphQLOutput` type with two fields `id` (`GraphQLID`) and `string` (`GraphQLString`).

 Note that the above configuration practically has zero duplication of information.
 We didn't have to specify the name of table this data source was linked to (it was inferred as plural of 'User').
 Also, because our column names and field names are same we didn't have to specify them twice.
 When we have equivalent types available in typescript and GraphQL (eg. `string` and `GraphQLString`) we don't have to specify the type mapping either.
-GRelDAL leverages convention-over-configuration to minimize the development effort.
+GRelDAL leverages [convention-over-configuration](https://en.wikipedia.org/wiki/Convention_over_configuration) to minimize the development effort.

-However, when we really need, GRelDAL gives us complete control over the mapping.
+However, when you need, GRelDAL gives you complete control over the mapping.
 The guide on
 <Link href={`${ROOT_PATH}/mapping-customizations`}><a> Custom mappings </a></Link>
 covers this in more detail, but just to get a sense of what is happening here, the above config is equivalent to: